-Under the former Coalition government, CSIRO endured record funding cuts, job losses and staffing restrictions.
+Under the former government, CSIRO endured record funding cuts, job losses and staffing restrictions.
 The imposition of regressive bargaining policies also stymied pay increases and weakened legal protections for working conditions.

 Prior to the election, the incoming Labor government committed to abolishing the ‘no-enhancements’ rule, removing the federal public sector wage cap while ensuring fair and genuine negotiations with employees and the CPSU (of which the CSIRO Staff Association is a section), plus an ability to negotiate on backpay.

 None of that is possible under the current policy, and there will need to be a new one.

 It is likely that the new policy will provide interim arrangements until some of the bigger changes that lay the groundwork for service-wide bargaining can be achieved.